Defense polymer composite hardware

 Qualification and Traceability

-Defence programs require supply chain documentation that commercial programs do not.
+Defense programs require supply chain documentation that commercial programs do not.
 At a minimum:

 • Material Certificate of Conformance (CoC) — confirming lot traceability to the material manufacturer